gurditsingh/hydeout/_posts/test.md

 	```
 	**How this works:**

-	 - showIfTrue() function have two parameter groups and the second parameter group declares an implicit.
+	 - **showIfTrue()** function have two parameter groups and the second parameter group declares an implicit.
-	 - showIfTrue(10) is called with one parameter group.
+	 - **showIfTrue(10)** is called with one parameter group.
-	 - Scala knows that one of the implicit Boolean value present in the current scope otherwise throw a compiler error
+	 - Scala knows that one of the implicit Boolean value present in the current scope (like we defined **implicit val b:Boolean = true**) otherwise throw error